 Earlier, under Architectural Concepts we introduced the idea of a Virtual Wiring Harness.
 Here we explain how it is used in the context of the MxVDev test environment.

 In the simplest case, these Signals match one-to-one with the I/O of the SUT (all of the Signal units and scaling match also).
-In this case, the Virtual Wiring Harness is trivial, like a ribbon cable (wiring harness) with a connector at each end,.
-The connector at the MxVDev end of the Harness is called the Project Connector.
-The connector between the wiring harness and the SUT is called the SUT Connector.
+In this case, the Virtual Wiring Harness is trivial, like a ribbon cable (wiring harness).
+A more complex Harness may include an interconnected web of Transforms.
+In this case, some Signals may be internal to MxTransit, and some Signals may be routed through intermediate Transforms between MxVDev and the SUT.
+In some cases the SUT may be a Transform.

 If your SUT has a single VMC, you can also use Data Routing in the Signal Dictionary.